vsmid/htmlhammer/README.md

 }
 ```

-Example of babel command which compiles all files in the `src` directory uusing `react` and `env` presets.
+Example of babel command which compiles all files in the `src` directory using `react` and `env` presets.

 ```bash
 # Run compiler from the root of the project